Posted:Fri, May 19, 2017

-Radiant Vision Systems recently introduced a conoscope lens to its portfolio, which mounts directly to our existing line of ProMetric® Imaging Colorimeters and Photometers.
-Compared to competitive solutions, Radiant’s conoscope lens provides the necessary form factor, scope, speed, and accuracy for evaluating view angle performance for displays in both R&D and production environments.
+Radiant Vision Systems now offers an FPD (flat panel display) conoscope lens, which mounts directly to our existing line of ProMetric® Imaging Colorimeters and Photometers.
+Compared to competitive solutions, Radiant’s FPD conoscope lens provides the necessary form factor, scope, speed, and accuracy for evaluating view angle performance for displays in both R&D and production environments.
 In fact, the same conoscope solution can be implemented in both the design and quality control phases of device manufacture, ensuring absolute consistency of measurement data from start to finish, while taking advantage of a single software environment for increased efficiency.
-The Radiant conoscope is extremely cost-efficient, thanks to limited equipment needs and its competitive price point as an optical accessory, compared to multi-part system solutions.
+The Radiant FPD conoscope is extremely cost-efficient, thanks to limited equipment needs and its competitive price point as an optical accessory, compared to multi-part system solutions.

 Radiant’s new conoscope lens is a fast, accurate, low-cost view angle performance solution for use in R&D and production lines.

-Since the new conoscope lens attaches to Radiant’s existing line of ProMetric cameras, it is also able to provide accurate photopic measurements to 16-megapixel resolution using the high-resolution CCDs of the ProMetric Y16 and ProMetric I16 imagers.
-Additionally, the ProMetric cameras feature tristimulus optics that correlate to human visual perception of light and color, ensuring the truest assessment of display and view angle quality possible – quality as the user perceives it.
+Since the new FPD conoscope lens attaches to Radiant’s existing line of ProMetric cameras, it is also able to provide accurate photopic measurements to 16-megapixel resolution using the high-resolution CCDs of the ProMetric Y16 and ProMetric I16 imagers.
+Additionally, the ProMetric cameras feature tristimulus optics that correlate to human visual perception of light and color, ensuring the truest assessment of display and view angle quality possible—quality as the user perceives it.

 Although view angle is no longer a constant for display devices, your display quality shouldn’t be a matter of perspective.
 The most highly-rated displays will offer quality across the board (or across all angles), and extending view angle performance evaluation to the production line will ensure that this level of quality is achievable.
 Choosing a view angle measurement solution should ultimately take into account advantages in speed, accuracy, cost, and integration simplicity offered by each technology.
 While Radiant’s conoscope lens isn’t the only solution for view angle measurement, it does offer an elegant combination of production-level advantages, as well as Radiant’s expertise as a leading provider of display test solutions for over 25 years.